Russ Harvey Consulting - Computer and Internet Services

 Universal access also increased the potential for hacking and accidental loss of your critical data (most non-corporate users don't retain local backups when using the cloud).
 They're warned about loss of local data but not the loss of cloud-based data.

-While you can remotely wipe iPhones, iPads and similar devices, you'd lose anything prior to the last backup or sync.
-Users may be reluctant to take this step because of the cost of these devices.
+While you can remotely wipe such devices, you'd lose anything prior to the last backup or sync.
+Users may be reluctant to take this step.

 California has passed a law requiring all new phones sold in the state to have remote wiping capability that would make them non-functional to remove their attractiveness for theft.
 That still doesn't take into account the reluctance to quickly wipe irreplaceable data.